Che Guevara in popular culture: Genesis

-Street graffiti of Guevara wearing a Che t-shirt in Bergen, Norway.

 Pop's depersonalization and standardization simplified Che's image and helped align him with the masses, at the same time certifying his image as everyman.
 Pop's aesthetic pushed towards absolutely unambiguous and uninflected meaning and repeatability.
 Warholian Pop deals with outlines and surfaces rather than full chiaroscuro.
 This reduction of the real world provided the perfect vehicle for distancing the image from the complexities and ambiguities of actual life and the reduction of the political into stereotype.
 Che lives in these images as an ideal abstraction.